-Montana has developed long-term goals that expect schools to reduce the number of students who are not proficient (or not graduating, depending on the indicator) by 4 percent each year.
+Montana has developed long-term goals that expect schools to reduce the number of students that are not proficient (or not graduating, depending on the indicator) by 4 percent each year.
 These goals are calculated in the same way for individual schools as they are for statewide goals.
-Along with the 4 percent reduction of students who are not proficient, there is an aspect of the calculation that takes student enrollment size into account.
-This part of the calculation helps ensure that a school did not reach the 4 percent reduction based on random chance.
+Along with the four percent reduction of students that are not proficient there is an aspect of the calculation that takes student enrollment size into account.
+This part of the calculation helps ensure that a school did not reach the four percent reduction based on random chance.
 Montana is asking schools to show enough improvement to demonstrate that the results are indicative of an actual reduction in the non-proficiency rate.

-These long-term goals are ambitious by expecting schools to reduce the number of students who are not proficient by 4 percent each year.
+These long-term goals are ambitious by expecting schools to decrease the percent of non-proficient students by four percent each year.
 Because of the calculation that takes student enrollment into account, smaller schools will have to show more improvement than large schools to confirm statistical significance.
-Montana has a diverse array of large and small schools that require this correction for school size in determining ambitious long-term goals.
+Montana has a diverse array of large and small schools which require this correction for school size in determining ambitious long-term goals.

-Long-term Goal Methodology
+Long-term Goal Methodology:

-The long-term goals display a 4 percent reduction in the number of students not proficient (or not graduated) each year.
+The long-term goals display a four percent reduction in the number of students not proficient (or not graduated) each year.
 This allows for stronger growth in real numbers among low scoring subgroups in order to close the achievement gaps between these subgroups and the state average.
 In addition, the adjustments to the goals set year over year use normalization procedures to take into account the subgroup population.
 The following equation is used to determine the next year's goal:

-$p+(1-p).04+.43 \ V(((p+(1-p).04)(1-(p+(1-p).04)))/n)$ Where: p= previous year's percent proficient or percent graduated n= number of students in the subgroup $z^=.43$.
-This z score is used to designate how much evidence is needed to show that the reduction of students who are not proficient is statistically significant.
+$p+(1-p).04+.43 \lor (((p+(1-p).04)(1-(p+(1-p).04)))/n)$ Where: p = previous year's percent proficient or percent graduated <math>n = number of students in the subgroup <math>z = .43.
+This z score is used to designate how much evidence is needed to show that the reduction of students that are not proficient is statistically significant.

-b.
-Provide the measurements of interim progress toward meeting the longterm goals for academic achievement in Appendix A.
+2. Provide the measurements of interim progress toward meeting the long-term goals for academic achievement in Appendix A.